MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 However, this season, it's also been home to some of the league's biggest surprises.

-Who would have guessed that Yonder Alonso, Justin Smoak, Logan Morrison and Eric Thames would all put together All-Star caliber seasons and Ryan Zimmerman would return from the depths to post MVP-caliber numbers?
+Who would have guessed that Yonder Alonso, Justin Smoak, Logan Morrison and Eric Thames would all put together All-Star-caliber seasons and Ryan Zimmerman would return from the depths to post MVP-caliber numbers?

 Ahead we've set out to rank the top 30 first basemen here at the midway point of the 2017 season.